feathers-plus/docs/source/v1/feathers-vuex/component.md

 > This feature is currently in pre-release.
 The API is subject to change.
 It's documented here for those who would like to participate in testing it out and potentially feeling out a better API.
 > Built in pagination support will likely be added before final release.
 Another possible improvement would be a syntax for handling multiple queries in a single component, if feasible.

-Currently in `feathers-vuex@next`, a renderless Vue component is available and automatically registered globally when the FeathersVuex Vue plugin is used.
-This component simplifies performing queries against the store and/or the API server.
+Currently in `feathers-vuex@next`, a new renderless, data provider component simplifies performing queries against the store and/or the API server.
 It makes the data available inside the component's default slot.

 This first version does not assist with server-side pagination, but you can use it with your own pagination logic using the `query` or `fetchQuery` attributes, described later.
 To see why you might want to use this component, here are two example components that are functionally equivalent.